iann838/workery/docs/guides/code-duplication.md

 This only applies if you want to deduplicate parameters and nested dependencies.
 :::

-Declare a dependency packing those parameters and later inject it to routes.
+Define a dependency packing those parameters and later inject it to routes.

 ```ts
 const commons = new Dependency({